delphix/virtualization-sdk/README-dev.md

 ## Testing

-Currently, there are three types of SDK testing: unit, manual, and functional (blackbox).
+Currently, there are three types of SDK testing: unit, manual, and functional (blackbox) testing.

 ### Unit Testing